EOS.IO and Future of Public Blockchain Governance

 Governance Failure Due to Internal Conflict

 If serious internal conflict is not addressed and resolved during the formation phase, the resulting governance plan may be a recipe for failure.
-Stakeholders can make a closer approach to good
+Stakeholders can make a closer approach to good governance by recognizing that:

 1. Individuals need a common image of the problem being faced & the desired overall outcome.